yamilburgos/JS_SaturnSite/README.md

 - In this repository, create a markdown file `reflection-properties.md` (❗️this also should be linked in your issue ticket) and write about:
     - Your two favorite CSS properties so far
     - The two properties that are giving you the most trouble
-- Using the animation techniques you learned today, put some animations on the page!
 - Make another planet page!
 (You *should* be able to reuse a lot of the HTML from the Saturn page and just change the content.)
 - Don't like the design?
 Switch up the [colors](http://www.vanschneider.com/colors/) and [fonts](https://fonts.google.com/).
-- Our logo right now is super boring 😕 Try creating a new one **without using any images or image editors**.
-Here's a hint: What happens if you set `border-radius: 100%` on a `div` with a height, width, and background color?
-Add your logo to both the header and the footer.